#Love & Sex

 50 Fun First Date Ideas On A Budget

 The key to a great first date is picking a fun, inexpensive, casual activity that allows you to talk but also keeps you busy.
-We’ve come up with 50 fun first date ideas for you and 50 gentlemen-or maybe just you and Adam Sandler.
+You’ll also want to dress to impress.
+We came up with 50 fun first date outfits that are sure to turn heads.

-So, you’ve finally worked up the nerve to ask out that guy you’ve been eyeing in the coffee shop every morning.
-Now what do you do with him?
+So, you’ve finally worked up the nerve to ask out that cutie you’ve been eyeing in the coffee shop every morning.
+Or you’ve matched with a Bumble babe and finally set a date.
+Now what do you do with them?
 If you’re in need of a little creative kickstart when it comes to the perfect first date ideas, we’ve got the list for you!
-(And when you’ve snagged that cutie for a date, make sure you’ve got the perfect first date outfit to match your outing!)
+Make sure you’ve got the right first date outfit to match your outing.

 1. Go to a used bookstore or library.

 Books are a great conversation piece!
 And if it goes well, pick a book for your date to read and have your date pick one for you.
 Show off your studious side in a floral dress ($29; asos.com) and glasses ($95; warbyparker.com) that don’t require a prescription.